TharunRanga/Super-Store-Sales-Dashboard/README.md

 ## Introduction

-The Superstore Sales Dashboard is a comprehensive tool designed to provide in-depth analysis of sales data from a superstore over the course of two years.
+The Superstore Sales Dashboard is a comprehensive tool designed to provide in-depth analysis of sales data from a superstore two years.
 It employs PowerBI to generate dynamic visualizations and uses forecasting techniques to predict sales for the next 15 days.

 ## Features